 There are active and passive strategies for sun use:

 Passive strategies include features and adaptations in the building envelope and smart use of the natural solar activity.
-Passive approach does not imply installation of a separate solar energy conversion system, but rather utilizes features of building design.
+The passive approach does not imply installation of a separate solar energy conversion system, but rather utilizes features of building design.
 For example, a house can be oriented to minimize summer afternoon solar heat gain and to maximize winter solar heat gain.
-If the building is located in the northern hemisphere, the long sides of the house are made facing south and north while roof overhangs and landscaping are built to shade the east, south, and west sides.
+If the building is located in the Northern Hemisphere, the long sides of the house are made facing south and north while roof overhangs and landscaping are built to shade the east, south, and west sides.
 Alternatively, house design can take advantage of prevailing breezes during the spring, summer, and fall.
 Natural air movement is valuable for cross-ventilation of the house.
 In addition, foliage of trees and shrubs that create shade around your house helps keep the house cool, while bare branches in winter let the sunlight through to warm the house.

 In passive system design, many physical parameters are manipulated to achieve the balance of heat distribution.
 There is a lot to learn in terms of how the light transmitting and absorbing surfaces are geometrically positioned, and what materials are used.
 You would have to turn to an architectural design course to become better educated on this topic, should you have interest.
 A couple of links below would give you some examples of passive solar strategies, if you are interested to learn more.